Travelgate/documentation/kb/faqs/glossary.md

 The Network of users, Partners, and developers that interact within the TravelgateX ecosystem, sharing resources, knowledge, and business opportunities.

 - **Concatenation**
 The process of joining two or more strings of text or data together into a single sequence.
-For instnace, when a Seller returns the same hotel id for different properties, we concatenate those hotel ids with their destination code in order to make them unique.
+For instance, when a Seller returns the same hotel id for different properties, we concatenate those hotel ids with their destination code in order to make them unique.

 - **Configuration**
 The settings and parameters that define how a system or service operates.
 It also refers to the set of credentials, endpoints and parameters required to access a supplier's system.